jlecomte/ascom-wireless-flat-panel/README.md

 ## Mechanical Components

-The STL files you will find in the `3D_Files/STL/` folder are just a starting point.
-You will likely have to create your own version of this project, if only to match the size of the panel to your own OTA...
-That is why I included the FreeCAD model in this repository (`3D_Files/Freecad_Model.FCStd`).
-Since there are no moving parts, it is a relatively simple assembly.
+In the [`3D_Files/STL/`](3D_Files/STL/) folder, you will find STL files for a variety of telescopes.
+If you provide me with the thickness and outer diameter of your OTA (the dew shield in the case of a refractor), I can generate STL files for your own telescope and add them to that folder.
+Otherwise, you can use the FreeCAD model I included in this repository ([`3D_Files/FreeCAD_Model.FCStd`](3D_Files/FreeCAD_Model.FCStd)).
+Simply open the file in the most recent version of FreeCAD, click on the `Parameters` spreadsheet, and modify the OTA diameter and thickness values.
+The parametric model will automatically adapt to those values, and you will then be able to export your own STL files.

 ## Electronic Circuit